House of Annetta in collaboration with the New School of the Anthropocene

 £50-£300 £300-£850 £850 - £1850

-• I am frequently concerned about meeting needs, such as food, housing and clothing, and often fall short.
+• I am frequently concerned about meeting needs, such as food, transport, housing and clothing or often fall short.

 • I have debt and it sometimes prohibits me from meeting my basic needs.